Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Additional Money-Saving Discounts

-• Away at School: 10–20% off if student attends college 100+ miles from home without a car
+• Away at School: 10–30% off if a student attends college 100+ miles from home without a car.
+See our full guide on college student car insurance for details.

 • Multi-Policy Bundling: 10–25% savings combining auto with home or renters insurance